-The University of Rostock offers its own Ph.
-D. Scholarship Program to support young scientists.
-The aim of the program is to enable graduates with outstanding study and examination results to directly start an academic career at the University of Rostock and to support them optimally during the qualification phase.
+The University of Rostock offers its own doctoral scholarship program to support early career researcher.
+The aim of the program is to enable graduates with outstanding study and examination results to enter directly into an academic career at the University of Rostock and to offer them the most effective support during the qualification phase.

 Financed are doctorates at the University of Rostock, which are supervised by a member of the University of Rostock.
-Subject to the budget funds available, up to nine Ph.
-D. scholarships are awarded each year.
+Subject to the budget funds available, up to nine doctoral scholarships are awarded each year.
 There is no entitlement to funding.

 Eligible for funding are only graduates (of the summer semester and the previous winter semester) who have completed their studies at the University of Rostock as the best student of their year (best final grade) and who are aiming to realize a doctoral project.
 The topic of the doctoral thesis can be chosen freely.
 The available scholarships will be awarded among those eligible for funding in accordance with a distribution key to be determined by the Rectorate, by which the scholarships are distributed among the faculties, and on the basis of the expression of interest and the award recommendation of the respective faculty.

 - Standard funding period: 42 months (after successful interim evaluation)

 - Scholarship amount: 1,500 € (without subsidy for material costs)

 - If the conditions are met, a supplemantary allowance of €150 for each first child and €100 for each additional child per month is paid.

 - An interruption due to parenthood or care of family members is possible.